ickerio/pubg.js/README.md

 ```

 # Web
-> Currently untested in v3

 In addition to the Node.js environment, pubg.js also fully supports the web.
 Useful for interacting with the pubg api with static pages or without the use of a backend.
-All up, the minified version comes down to as little as 37KB.
+All up, the minified version comes down to as little as 17KB.
 You can find the latest version in the [webpack](https://github.com/ickerio/pubg.js/tree/webpack) branch.
 To use it, choose one of the following options and `pubg` will be defined in the window scope.
-Here's a [jsfiddle](https://jsfiddle.net/mat4qfwn/) to get you started!
+It's as simple as the example above but without the need to `require` the package first.
  - **Download it**: [normal](https://raw.githubusercontent.com/ickerio/pubg.js/webpack/pubg.js), [minified](https://raw.githubusercontent.com/ickerio/pubg.js/webpack/pubg.min.js)
  - **Production**: [normal](https://cdn.rawgit.com/ickerio/pubg.js/webpack/pubg.js), [minified](https://cdn.rawgit.com/ickerio/pubg.js/webpack/pubg.min.js)
  - **Development**: [normal](https://rawgit.com/ickerio/pubg.js/webpack/pubg.js), [minified](https://rawgit.com/ickerio/pubg.js/webpack/pubg.min.js)